“Just one moment please.”

 Grabbing my hand again he sat for a long time, staring at the wall before speaking.
 I wondered what the pause meant, secretly fearing I was going to be told how and when I would die.
 But instead he began to speak about my future.

 I tried not to think too hard on what this meant; would I get a divorce?
 Would my first love die?
-Would I be a cheating bitch?
-Eeep.
+I’m loyal as hell so I can’t see myself ever being a cheating bitch.
 Thankfully that was the end of the love bit, and onto better and more interesting things.

 “You will never have a hard time getting a job.
 You will always get hired.
 Always have work.
 But, you will have a hard time loving your work.”
 (That made sense, as it’s been the case so far.
 And a bit of a relief since I’m coming home in December to no work.)